allegro/json-avro-converter/README.md

 [![Java CI](https://github.com/airbytehq/json-avro-converter/actions/workflows/java_ci.yaml/badge.svg)](https://github.com/airbytehq/json-avro-converter/actions/workflows/java_ci.yaml)

 This is a Json to Avro object converter used by Airbyte.
-It is written on top of [json-avro-converter](https://github.com/allegro/json-avro-converter).
+It is based on [json-avro-converter](https://github.com/allegro/json-avro-converter) from [Allegro Tech](https://github.com/allegro).
 For basic usage, see the README in the original repo.

 ## Airbyte Specific Features